civicteam/hello-civic/README.md

 npm install
 npm run dev

-Browse to http://localhost:3000, try a message, and watch the watchdog demand a Civic login before divulging secrets. 🐶🔐
+Browse to http://localhost:3000 and try the voice chat demo.
+Note: Civic auth integration is planned for future implementation. 🐶🔐

 ⸻